The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-3/lesson-2-functional_abstractions/practice/interrogation-sort.md

-# Unit 3 - Lesson 0 Practice 2 - Interrogation and Sort
-## Functional Abstraction with Higher-Order Array Methods
+# Unit 3 - Functional Abstraction with Higher-Order Array Methods

 ### Interrogation: `Array.prototype.every` and `Array.prototype.some`
 1. Write a function that checks whether all elements of an array are Numbers.